syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 2.Create a `OpenOfficeDictionary` instance and add the basic word & grammar file path to the [OpenOfficeDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) & [OpenOfficeDictionary.GrammarPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) properties and add the culture to the [OpenOfficeDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.OpenOfficeDictionary.html) property.

-3.Add the  `OpenOfficeDictionary` into the `Spell CheckerAdv.Dictionaries` collection
+3.Add the  `OpenOfficeDictionary` into the `SpellCheckerAdv.Dictionaries` collection

 4.Setting the required culture to the `Spell CheckerAdv.Culture` property.

 N> The following code snippets only explain the insertion of the OpenOffice dictionary to the `Spell Checker`.
-You can get code snippets to add a `Spell Checker`, from [Adding Spell CheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.
+You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.

 {% tabs %}
 {% highlight c# %}